|

 Lebanon who was said to be an ex-terrorist.
 He now runs an intimate and

 charming little bar.
-Nice guy though, at least without a gun in his hand.
-He
+Nice guy, at least without a gun in his hand.
+He gave me

-gave me good practice with my French and I did keep my mouth shut a good deal
+good practice with my French and I did keep my mouth shut a good deal of the

 On my last Sunday in Armenia we